Jefferson Davis: 1862

 On February 22, Davis was inaugurated as president.
-In his inaugural speech, he admitted that the South had suffered disasters, but called on the people of the Confederacy to renew their commitment.
+In his inaugural address, he admitted that the South had suffered disasters, but called on the people of the Confederacy to renew their commitment.
 He replaced Secretary of War Benjamin, who had been scapegoated for the defeats, with George W. Randolph.
 Davis kept Benjamin in the cabinet, making him secretary of state to replace Hunter, who had stepped down.
 In March, Davis vetoed a bill to create a commander in chief for the army, but he selected General Robert E. Lee to be his military advisor.
 They formed a close relationship, and Davis relied on Lee for counsel until the end of the war.

 In March, Union troops in the East began an amphibious attack on the Virginia Peninsula, 75 miles from the Confederate capital of Richmond.
 Davis and Lee wanted Joseph Johnston, who commanded the Confederate army near Richmond, to make a stand at Yorktown.
 Instead, Johnston withdrew from the peninsula without informing Davis.
 Davis reminded Johnston that it was his duty to not let Richmond fall.
 On May 31, 1862, Johnston engaged the Union army less than ten miles from Richmond at the Battle of Seven Pines, where he was wounded.
 Davis put Lee in command.
 Lee began the Seven Days Battles less than a month later, pushing the Union forces back down the peninsula and eventually forcing them to withdraw from Virginia.
 Lee beat back another army moving into Virginia at the Battle of Second Manassas in August 1862.
 Knowing Davis desired an offensive into the North, Lee invaded Maryland, but retreated back to Virginia after a bloody stalemate at Antietam in September.
 In December, Lee stopped another invasion of Virginia at the Battle of Fredericksburg.